FHantke/brave-browser-wiki/Triage-Guidelines.md

 - Current approvers are @rebron @kjozwiak @Sri @bbondy @clifton (Slack usernames).
 - If you are not an approver, do NOT approve any requests made to a Beta or Release branch
-- They should be working to keep PRs to version branches at 0 issues.
+- Approvers should be working to keep PRs to version branches at 0 issues.
-- The person doing the original request must see that it actually gets merged.
+- The person doing the original request must see that the PR actually gets merged.

 # Priority labels